aquova/chip8-book/src/instr.md

 Rust's `match` statement demands that all possible options be taken into account which is done with the `_` variable, which captures "everything else".
 Inside, we'll use the `unimplemented!` macro to cause the program to panic if it reaches that point.
 By the time we finish adding all opcodes, the Rust compiler demands that we still have an "everything else" statement, but we should never hit it.

-A brief side note for any developers who might be curious about other systems.
 While a long `match` statement would certainly work for other architectures, it is usually more common to implement instructions in their own functions, and either use a lookup table or programmatically determine which function is correct.
-Chip-8 is somewhat unusual as it stores instruction parameters into the opcode itself, meaning we need a lot of wild cards to match the instructions.
+Chip-8 is somewhat unusual because it stores instruction parameters into the opcode itself, meaning we need a lot of wild cards to match the instructions.
 Since there are a relatively small number of them, a `match` statement works well here.

 With the framework setup, let's dive in!

 ## Intro to Implementing Opcodes

 The following pages individually discuss how all of Chip-8's instructions work, and include code of how to implement them.
-They are there to assist any programmers who are confused on how to proceed or how to interpret some of the more nuanced behavior of the system.
 You are welcome to simply follow along and implement instruction by instruction, but before you do that, you may want to look forward to the [next section](#dfe) and begin working on some of the frontend code.
 Currently we have no way of actually running our emulator, and it may be useful to some to be able to attempt to load and run a game for debugging.
 However, do remember that the emulator will likely crash rather quickly unless all of the instructions are implemented.
 Personally, I prefer to work on the instructions first before working on the other moving parts (hence why this guide is laid out the way it is).

 With that disclaimer out of the way, let's proceed to working on each of the Chip-8 instructions in turn.